Dietitian or Nutritionist?

 – Revised June 2015

-This is consistent with the international definition of dietetics set in 2004 by the International Confederation of Dietetic Associations, of which the Dietitians Australia is a member.
+This is consistent with the international definition of dietetics set in 2014 by the International Confederation of Dietetic Associations (ICDA), of which Dietitians Australia is a member.

 Dietitians in Australia who meet strict criteria are eligible to join the Accredited Practising Dietitian (APD) program.
 APD is the only credential for dietitians recognised by Medicare and the Department of Veterans’ Affairs (DVA) and many private health insurers.
 Find out how an APD can help you in Why Choose an APD?